-Outside village boundaries, the Council will favourably consider small-scale rural business, leisure and tourism schemes that are appropriate to local employment needs, minimise negative environmental impacts and harmonise with the local character and surrounding natural environment.
-Development outside but contiguous to village settlement boundaries may be supported where it constitutes an exception to meet identified local affordable housing needs.
+Outside village boundaries, the Council will favourably consider sustainable rural business, leisure and tourism schemes that are of an appropriate scale and which help meet_local employment needs, minimise negative environmental impacts, and harmonise with the local character and surrounding natural environment.
+Development outside but contiguous to village settlement boundaries may be supported, primarily where it constitutes an exception to meet identified local affordable housing needs.

-Towns and villages are encouraged to plan for the specific needs of their communities by developing Parish Plans and Village Design Statements for adoption as guidance.
+Towns and villages are encouraged to plan for the specific needs of their communities by developing Neighbourhood Plans which provide locallydetermined policies on future development needs.
+Communities are also encouraged to continue to develop other plans, where appropriate, such as Community Led Plans, Parish Plans and Village Design Statements, for adoption as guidance.